patternfly/patternfly-elements/elements/pfe-collapsible/README.md

 }
 ```

-### pfe-collapsible-panel:animation-complete
+### pfe-collapsible-panel:animation-end

-Fired when `pfe-collapsible-panel` begins animating the expansion or collapse
+Fired when `pfe-collapsible-panel` ends animating the expansion or collapse
 of the panel.

 ```